A2rae/Gaydocnerverse-RPG-AU/characters/toast.md

 **How to Unlock:** ?

-**Overworld Passive:** for every 5 steps taken in the overworld, heal 1 hp for the entire team
+**Overworld Passive:** walks slower than other party members.  if he goes offscreen, he appears back futher to where the party is going, waiting for the party and eventually walking with them again
 **Weapon:** ?

 - HP: 180